 3 Select File>Save to save the project.
-Type p_salesdb_tutorial for the project name and click OK.
+Type p\salesdb\tutorial for the project name and click OK.

 Before you can deploy SalesDB to a device or emulator, you must deploy the the local copy of the remote database and the DSN file to the Pocket PC or emulator.
+You do that next.